 “I heard him, too, and there're so few men around.”

-“A psycholoco Russian billionaire poisoned most of them, but that was tera years ago.
+“A psycholoco Russian billionaire poisoned most of them, like tera years ago.
 They keep us around for entertainment.
 They're not going to kill us.”

-Calvin glared at Charlie.
+Calvin leaned forward and glared at Ollie across from him.
 “Oh, yeah?
 No one's ever returned from Re-Ed.”

 “Let's not argue among ourselves.
 We have to stick together to survive.
 Where we're going is tera-times worse than prison.”

 “Oh, really?”
-Calvin aped the phrase.
+Calvin aped the phrase with his version of an amused smile.
 “Who made you Mr. Fucking Know-It-All?
 And tera what?
 Speak English!”

-Paul chimed in.
+Paul wagged a finger, his eyes fixed on the roof.
 “I've heard it around school a few times.”

 “Crapola.”
-The redhead rubbed Calvin the wrong way.
+The redhead’s squeaky voice rubbed Calvin the wrong way.
 “What do these sissies know?
 Only guys go to Re-Ed.”